stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 stench from the far-away wells; an odour like that he had smelt before, yet infinitely stronger and more pungent.
 He turned from the inscriptions to face the room with its bizarre contents, and saw that the kylix on the floor, in which the ominous efflorescent powder had lain, was giving forth a cloud of thick, greenish-black vapour of surprising volume and opacity.
-That powder&mdash;Great God! it had come from the shelf of &ldquo;Materia&rdquo;&mdash;what was it doing now, and what had started it?
-The formula he had been chanting&mdash;the first of the pair&mdash;Dragon&rsquo;s Head, ascending node  &mdash;Blessed Saviour, could it be.&nbsp;.&nbsp;.&nbsp;.
+That powder--Great God! it had come from the shelf of  "Materia "--what was it doing now, and what had started it?
+The formula he had been chanting--the first of the pair--Dragon's Head, ascending node  --Blessed Saviour, could it be. . . .

-  The doctor reeled, and through his head raced wildly disjointed scraps from all he had seen, heard, and read of the frightful case of Joseph Curwen and Charles Dexter Ward. &ldquo;I say to you againe, doe not call up Any that you can not put downe.&nbsp;.&nbsp;.&nbsp;.
-Have y<font size=-2>  e     Wordes for laying at all times readie, and stopp not to be sure when there is any Doubte of   Whom   you have.&nbsp;.&nbsp;.&nbsp;.
-Three Talkes with   What was therein inhum&rsquo;d.  &nbsp;.&nbsp;.&nbsp;.&rdquo;   Mercy of Heaven, what is that shape behind the parting smoke?
+  The doctor reeled, and through his head raced wildly disjointed scraps from all he had seen, heard, and read of the frightful case of Joseph Curwen and Charles Dexter Ward.
+"I say to you againe, doe not call up Any that you can not put downe. . . .
+Have y<font size=-2>  e     Wordes for laying at all times readie, and stopp not to be sure when there is any Doubte of   Whom   you have. . . .
+Three Talkes with   What was therein inhum'd.   . . . "   Mercy of Heaven, what is that shape behind the parting smoke?

     5.